 EOP training does not include spiritual guidance or counseling.
 There are more appropriate courses to address those topics.

-The EOP will innately bring who they are and their own beliefs, to their sessions.
+The EOP will innately bring who they are and their own beliefs to their sessions.
 An EOP may provide a brief faith statement in their brochure about their views.
 This academy believes in freedom of expression and neither discourages nor encourages the discussion of spiritual topics.
 Those matters are best left to each party’s discretion.

 When we receive phone calls from prospective students, we tell them if they want to become an Aromatherapist, there are great schools out there.
 We don't train Aromatherapists.
-Our course is for those who feel they need the equivalent depth of training without the aromatherapy hands-on component.
+Our course is for those who feel they need the equivalent depth of training without the aromatherapy hands-on component and restrictions.
 Our graduates just want to help others better and more safely.
 And maybe, they don't want the additional liability exposure with hands-on therapy.